AshwinSheoran02/candlestick-drill-game/README.md

 - Neutral items do not break streak; only directional misses do.
 - Works offline with local generator.# candlestick-drill-game candlestick drill game

+## Hybrid Mode (Local-first + Batched Gemini)

+- On start: seeds 5 local Easy items (2–3 bars) for instant drills.
+- In parallel: fires a single Gemini batch (20 items) using current UI settings; all items are validated and deduped.
+- Next item logic: prefer Gemini queue; fallback to Local queue; if both empty, synthesize one on the fly (non-blocking).
+- Only one batch per session; changing difficulty/candles triggers a new session and batch.